-If you are in the process of learning Spanish and own an iPhone, try to use it in you favor.
-This handheld powerful mini-computer (a.k.a smart phone) can help you practice basic Spanish while on the go.
+If you are in the process of learning Spanish and own an iPhone, try to use it in your favor.
+This handheld powerful mini-computer (a.k.a smart phone) can help you learn easy Spanish while on the go.
 Statistics indicate that “the average smartphone owner spends 128 minutes, or over 2 hours, looking at their phones each day.”
 Use some of that time on your iPhone to improve your Spanish.
 Here are some examples of things you can do:

 1. Change your language settings to Spanish

-You already know by heart the interface of you iPhone.
-If you change your language settings to Spanish you will learn and remember more Spanish vocabulary.
-For example, your email buttons will change and you will be able to associate the new labels in Spanish with the previous ones in English.
+You already know by heart the interface of your iPhone.
+If you change your language settings to Spanish, you will learn and remember more Spanish vocabulary.
+For example, your email buttons will change, and you will be able to associate the new labels in Spanish with the previous ones in English.
 Check this out, Edit is now Editar, Delete is Eliminar, Cancel is Cancelar, Accounts becomes Cuentas, Mailboxes are Buzones, and Subject is Asunto.

 3. Explore the iTunes U